The Division of Mission & Ministry Staff

 Campus Minister for Retreats and Bereavement Ministry

-Coordinator, International Service Programs
+Coordinator of Domestic and International Service Programs

 Ellen Judge, B.A.

-Administrative Assistant, Center for Service and Social Justice
+The Center for Service and Social Justice

 The DeNaples Center 205B | 570-941-7429